 All parents/carers of children with asthma are given an asthma information form to complete and return to school.
 From this information the school keeps its asthma records.
 All teachers know which children in their class have asthma.
 Parents are required to update the school about any change in their child's medication or treatment.
 Records must be kept for the administration of asthma medication as for any other prescribed medication.
-All children with asthma should have a personal asthma action plan provided by their GP, asthma nurse or hospital.

-Schools must gain consent from a parent/guardian to administer the school's emergency inhaler and a register must be kept with the inhaler that details which parents/guardians have given permission for the school inhaler to be administered.
+Schools must gain consent from parent to administer the schools emergency inhaler and a register must be kept with the inhaler that details which parents/guardians have given permission for the school inhaler to be administered.
 It is the responsibility of the school to keep the register up to date.